ProtectorYT364/PocketNodeX/README.md

 # PocketNodeX

 ## What's This?
-PocketNodeX is a server software for Minecraft: Bedrock written in node.js, basically is based on PocketNode (a software discontinued based on PocketMine-MP).
+PocketNodeX is a server software for Minecraft: Bedrock written in node.js, based on PocketNode (a discontinued server software based on PocketMine-MP).

 ## Talk with us
 [Telegram](https://t.me/PocketNodeX)